d46/blog/content/angular4-2018-best-practice-part-1.md

 ![count0](/img/angular4-2018-best-practice-001.png)

-In that part ve used shematics and built a tiny store.
+In that part, we used shematics to built a tiny store.
 Next chapter, We are going to use other packages.